yasharth786/MyntraClone/README.md

 # Myntra-clone

-This is a clone of an E-commerce website Myntra.
-This is frontend of it.
+It is a clone to leading E-Commerce Company Myntra .
+Have included various sections like home page, account, merchandise page,etc. Tech Stack: HTML, CSS, JavaScript